 • - protection of the economic and political positions of the state in the international arena;

-• - expanding its influence in world politics.
+• - expansion of its influence in world politics.

-Now states and regions are becoming more and more permeable to the growing flows of ideas, capital, goods, technologies and people crossing their borders.
-Traditional bilateral and multilateral ties between states are supplemented by new ones operating in various fields, such as transport, economics and finance, information and culture, science and education, etc.
+Now states and regions are becoming increasingly permeable to the growing flows of ideas, capital, goods, technologies and people crossing their borders.
+Traditional bilateral and multilateral ties between states are complemented by new ones operating in a variety of areas, such as transport, economics and finance, information and culture, science and education, etc.

-Under these conditions, the national interest cannot be ensured without the creation of such conditions for the existence of the state as internal stability, economic well-being, the moral tone of society, security (in the broad sense of the word), a favorable foreign policy environment, prestige and authority on the world stage.
-It should be borne in mind that ensuring the national interest is achieved only when the specified conditions are balanced, which are an open system of interdependent and complementary elements.
+Under these conditions, national interest cannot be ensured without creating such conditions for the existence of the state as internal stability, economic well-being, moral tone of society, security (in the broad sense of the word), a favorable foreign policy environment, prestige and authority on the world stage.
+It should be borne in mind that ensuring national interest is achieved only when these conditions are balanced, representing an open system of interdependent and complementary elements.
 Full provision of each of them is possible only ideally.
-In real practice, however, cases of insufficient development of one or another of the specified elements or conditions are typical, which is compensated by the more intensive development of others.
+In real practice, cases of insufficient development of one or another of these elements or conditions are typical, which is compensated by more intensive development of others.
 Ensuring such a balance is the essence and art of international politics.

-A distinction is made between fixed (fixed) and variable content of the national interest.
-The invariable part includes the task of ensuring the external security of the state.
-Variable content is viewed through the prism national traditions, personal qualities of political leaders, trends in the economic, social spheres public life etc. The real material and political needs in the development of the state can change, and with them, the interests, goals, means and foreign policy activities change accordingly.
-The change in the needs and interests of the state leads to a change in ideological values.
+There is a distinction between constant (fixed) and variable content of national interest.
+The constant part includes the task of ensuring the external security of the state.
+Variable content is viewed through the prism national traditions, personal qualities of political leaders, trends in the economic and social spheres public life etc. Real material and political needs for the development of the state may change, and along with them, interests, goals, means and foreign policy activities change accordingly.
+A change in the needs and interests of the state leads to a change in ideological values.

-In relation to the environment outside world national interests are expressed in the totality of the state's foreign policy interests, which differ in their importance for its life.
-There are two levels of the state's national interests: the level of main foreign policy interests and the level of specific interests.
-The first is connected with ensuring its security and integrity as a socio-economic, political, national-historical and cultural community, with the protection of the economic and political independence of the state.
-The state provides the main interests with all military, economic, diplomatic and ideological means.
+In relation to the environment to the outside world national interests are expressed in the totality of the foreign policy interests of the state, which differ in their importance for its life.
+There are two levels of national interests of the state: the level of main foreign policy interests and the level of specific interests.
+The first is associated with ensuring its security and integrity as a socio-economic, political, national-historical and cultural community, with the protection of the economic and political independence of the state.
+The state ensures its main interests by all military, economic, diplomatic and ideological means.

-The second level covers individual, relatively private, although important in themselves interests of the state in the sphere of international relations.
+The second level covers individual, relatively private, although important in themselves, interests of the state in the field of international relations.

-National interests are basically objective, because they reflect the aspirations of the citizens of the state to ensure the stable and sustainable development of society, its institutions, and improve the standard of living of the population; minimizing threats to the personal and public security of citizens, the system of values and institutions on which the existence of society is based.
+National interests are fundamentally objective, because they reflect the aspirations of the citizens of the state to ensure stable and sustainable development of society, its institutions, and improve the standard of living of the population; minimizing threats to the personal and public safety of citizens, the system of values and institutions on which the existence of society is based.

-These aspirations of citizens are embodied in the concept (doctrine) of the national interest, the specific content of which is also determined mainly by objective parameters, such as:
+These aspirations of citizens are embodied in the concept (doctrine) of national interest, the specific content of which is also determined primarily by objective parameters, such as:

-• - the geopolitical position of the state on the world stage, the presence of allies or opponents that pose a direct threat to the national-state interests of the country;
+• - the geopolitical position of the state on the world stage, whether it has allies or opponents who pose a direct threat to the national-state interests of the country;

-• - the general state of the system of international relations, the predominance of elements of rivalry or partnership, force or law in it.
+• - the general state of the system of international relations, the predominance in it of elements of rivalry or partnership, force or law.

-The concept of "national interest" was developed by G. Morgenthau.
-He defined the concept of "interest" in terms of power.
-The concept of the national interest consists of three elements: 1) the nature of the interest to be protected; 2) the political environment in which the interest operates; 3) national necessity, which limits the choice of goals and means for all subjects of international politics.
+The concept of “national interest” was developed by G. Morgenthau.
+He defined the concept of “interest” in terms of power.
+The concept of national interest consists of three elements: 1) the nature of the interest that must be protected; 2) the political environment in which the interest operates; 3) national necessity, which limits the choice of goals and means for all subjects of international politics.

 G. Morgenthau included the following in the concept of “national interest”:

-• 2. statesmen must proceed from the premise that good policy is a rational policy based on a properly understood national interest.
-The basis of such a policy is a clearly built image of the state, through which the perception of national interest takes place.
+• 2.
+Statesmen must proceed from the premise that good policy is rational policy based on properly understood national interest.
+The basis of such a policy is a clearly constructed image of the state, through which the perception of national interest occurs.

 • 3.
-The national interest is fundamentally different from the public interest.
-National interests are provided by foreign policy, and public - domestic.
+National interest is fundamentally different from public interest.
+National interests are ensured by foreign policy, and public interests by domestic policy.
 They should neither be opposed nor merge.

-The foreign policy of an independent state, according to G. Morgenthau, should be based on some kind of physical, political and cultural "reality" capable of realizing the nature and essence of its own national interest.
-This "reality" is the nation.
-All the nations of the world in the international arena strive to satisfy their primary need, namely the need for physical survival.
-In a world divided into blocs, unions, where the struggle for power and resources does not stop, all nations strive to protect their physical, political and cultural identity (identity) in the face of invasion from outside.
+The foreign policy of an independent state, according to G. Morgenthau, should be based on a certain physical, political and cultural “reality” that is capable of realizing the nature and essence of its own national interest.
+This “reality” is the nation.
+All nations of the world in the international arena strive to satisfy their primary need, namely the need for physical survival.
+In a world divided into blocs and alliances, where the struggle for power and resources continues, all nations strive to protect their physical, political and cultural originality (identity) in the face of outside invasion.

-Probably, this position of G. Morgenthau was relevant for the times of the Cold War, when the world community was divided into two opposing camps: socialist and capitalist.
-In the modern world, when countries are interdependent and interconnected with each other for various reasons, their survival and development can only be ensured through their cooperation and interaction.
-Under these conditions, any state, pursuing its own national interest, must respect and take into account the interests of other states.
+Probably, this position of G. Morgenthau was relevant during the Cold War, when the world community was divided into two opposing camps: socialist and capitalist.
+In the modern world, when countries, for various reasons, are interdependent and interconnected with each other, their survival and development can only be ensured through their cooperation and interaction.
+Under these conditions, any state, while pursuing its own national interest, must respect and take into account the interests of other states.

-Combining its own interests and the needs of other states, a nation can ensure its own security.
-National security means the state of protection of the vital interests of the individual, society and the state from internal and external threats, the ability of the state to maintain its sovereignty and territorial integrity to act as a subject of international law.
+By combining its own interests and the needs of other states, a nation can ensure its security.
+National security means the state of protection of the vital interests of the individual, society and state from internal and external threats, the ability of the state to maintain its sovereignty and territorial integrity, act as a subject of international law.

-The concept of "security" for the individual, society and the state does not coincide in everything.
+The concept of “security” for the individual, society and the state does not coincide in everything.
 Personal security means the realization of his inalienable rights and freedoms.
-For society, security consists in the preservation and multiplication of its material and spiritual values.
-The national security of a state presupposes internal stability, reliable defense capability, sovereignty, independence, and territorial integrity.
+For society, security consists in preserving and increasing its material and spiritual values.
+National security of a state presupposes internal stability, reliable defense capability, sovereignty, independence, and territorial integrity.

-In our day, when the danger of nuclear war persists, national security is an integral part of global security.
-Until recently, global security was based on the principles of deterrence, confrontation and confrontation. nuclear powers(USSR, USA, France, Great Britain, China).
-But truly universal security cannot be ensured by infringing on the interests of any states; it can be achieved only on the principles of partnership and cooperation.
-The turning point in the formation of a new system of universal security was the recognition by the world community of the impossibility of winning and surviving in a world nuclear war.
+Nowadays, when the danger of nuclear war remains, national security is an integral part of global security.
+Until recently, global security was based on the principles of “deterrence”, confrontation and confrontation nuclear powers(USSR, USA, France, Great Britain, China).
+But truly universal security cannot be ensured by infringing on the interests of any states; it can only be achieved on the principles of partnership and cooperation.
+The turning point in the formation of a new system of universal security was the recognition by the world community of the impossibility of victory and survival in a world nuclear war.

-It is impossible to ensure national security without identifying, realizing, and proclaiming vital national interests by the state.
-Otherwise, the foundations of national security can be destroyed without hindrance by anyone - as happened in the USSR at the time of perestroika, and then in independent Russia.
-Unidentified, unconscious and undeclared national interests are not protected in any way; are areas of vulnerability, Achilles' heels, and therefore - the main directions of the new war.
+It is impossible to ensure national security without the identification, awareness, and declaration by the state of vital national interests.
+Otherwise, the foundations of national security can be easily destroyed by anyone - as happened in the USSR during perestroika, and then in independent Russia.
+Unidentified, unconscious and undeclared national interests are not protected in any way, i.e. are areas of vulnerability, Achilles heels, and therefore the main directions of a new war.

-In a viable and efficient state, the priority of national interests is determined by their vital importance.
+In a viable and effective state, the priority of national interests is determined by their vital importance.
 The state protects national interests by all available means.
-It should also be taken into account that interests that are not vital and even alien to the nation can be proclaimed as national interests; priorities of national interests can be substituted; relevant problems may be inadequately formulated and addressed.
-In this case, the country will self-destruct with its own forces and means.
+It should also be taken into account that interests that are not vital and even alien to the nation can be proclaimed as national interests; priorities of national interests may change; Relevant problems may not be adequately formulated and addressed.
+In this case, the country will self-destruct using its own forces and means.

 What else to read